Cyb3rC3lt/Cyb3rC3lt/README.md

 👀 I’m currently working as a Penetration Tester

-🌱 Just passed the OSCP, CRTP and got a pen testing role
+🌱 Just passed the OSCP and CRTP

 🥅 Goals Remaining: Pass the CRTO and OSEP